Police union sues over Philadelphia ban on low-level stops

 The lawsuit, filed in Common Pleas Court Wednesday by the Fraternal Order of Police Lodge 5 and several of the union’s leaders as individual citizens of Philadelphia, also argues that the First Class City Home Rule Act prevents Philadelphia from creating a law counter to those already in place throughout the rest of the state.

-The lawsuit asks for declaratory judgment but does not ask for an injunction that would stop the law from going into effect Thursday.
+The lawsuit asks for declaratory judgment but does not ask for an injunction that would stop the law from going into effect March 3.
+City officials had initially said enforcement would begin Thursday.
 The law will prohibit officers from pulling over vehicles solely for a handful of traffic offenses deemed “secondary violations,” such as improperly displayed registration or inspection stickers, and single broken taillights.

 Philadelphia is the largest city government in the U.S. to pass a ban on what are sometimes called pretextual stops.
 Its Driving Equality Bill was passed by the City Council and later enacted through a mayoral executive order in November.